RajVerma421/Al-Powered-Virtual-Influencer-System-for-Automated-Multimedia-Content-Creation/README.md

 1. User enters a prompt
 2. AI generates script
-3. Voice is created using TTS
+3. TTS converts script to voice
 4. Visual content is generated
 5. Final content is assembled and delivered